 Perhaps another motor called the Maxon 118740 is also worth considering.
 This motor is however over twice the weight and cost of the Faulhaber and has yet to prove itself on a winning entry.
 Dynamometer tests have shown it to have the potential of marginally outperforming the 2232 in some conditions but any possible racing advantage will almost certainly be lost by the extra weight of the motor.

 If datasheets are anything to go by then Portescap’s Athlonix 22N78 319P 6V would also be in the mix.
-The specifications of this motor are very impressive but initial dynamometer testing by a member of the committee saw its real world performance fall short of what was expected.
-Perhaps there was something wrong with the particular motor tested as its no load current was significantly higher than it should have been.
-Either way, consider this motor at your own risk.
+Specifications for this motor are very impressive but initial dynamometer testing has seen its real world performance fall short of what was expected.
+Perhaps there was something wrong with the particular motor tested so consider this motor at your own risk.
 We are yet to see it on a car at an event.

 The datasheets of these three motors have been singled out below for easy download.
 A full list of Faulhaber, Maxon and Portescap products can be viewed on their websites.

-Every national finalist at the last five Australian-International Model Solar Car Challenges has used the Faulhaber 2232 6V motor.
+Not only the winners, but every national finalist, at the last six Australian-International Model Solar Car Challenges has used the Faulhaber 2232 6V motor.
 In previous years the odd cars out typically used the Maxon 118740.
 The image below shows the 2232 with a few older motors alongside.

 (L-R: Faulhaber 2233 4.5V, Faulhaber 2232 6V, Maxon 220404 9V, Maxon 221011 9V)

-The 221011 was used by Tasmania’s winner and third place at the 2005 national car event (technically the 221024 through-shaft version was used but they are essentially the same motor).
-Like the Faulhaber 2233 this motor is now considered to be inferior to the 2232.
+The 221011 was used by Tasmania’s winner and third place at the 2005 national car event (technically the 221024 through-shaft version was used).
+Like the Faulhaber 2233, this motor is now considered to be inferior to the 2232.